fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 }
 ```

-Now we're ready to implement the new header and container element
+Now we're ready to implement the new header and container element.

 **Modify** content of `shared/pages/Tutorials/index.jsx`
 ```jsx